PONOdata/Pono-toolkit/README.md

 #### Why don't I see warranty infos in device information?

 In latest version LLT removes this feature for Chinese models due to increasing unreliability.
-If you got warranty infos before it should be displayed normally, but after manually refreshing or deleting stored datas the infos will disappear.
+If you got warranty infos before it should be displayed normally, but after manually refreshing or deleting stored data the infos will disappear.
 This change only affects users with a Chinese Legion laptop.

 #### Which generation is my laptop?